tinymovr/Tinymovr/docs/hardware/guide.rst

 * Ensure the encoder magnet is firmly attached to the motor shaft, otherwise it may slip out of sync.
 Use adhesive to secure if necessary.

 * Calibration needs to be performed without any loads on the motor.
 If the motor is coupled to a load, the encoder offset angle may not be determined correctly, leading to a sub-optimal setup.

+* Adjust your termination resistor DIP switch (if needed) before putting together your actuator, to avoid needing to disassemble it for adjustment later on.
+See also :ref:`connecting-data`.

 .. _electrical-setup: